Fascism in Spain, Franco’s Dictatorship, and Picasso’s "Guernica" (3:59)

 The Spanish artist Pablo Picasso heard the shocking news and immediately set to work sketching the destruction as he imagined it.
 In a matter of weeks, he wove these bomb-shattered shards into a large mural called Guernica.

-In Picasso’s masterpiece, a woman looks to the sky, horses scream, a soldier falls — body shattered, sword broken.
+In Picasso's masterpiece [now at the Centro de Arte Reina Sofía in Madrid], a woman looks to the sky, horses scream, a soldier falls — body shattered, sword broken.
 A wounded woman flees a burning house.
-A bull — symbol of Spain — ponders it all, watching over a mother and her dead baby — a modern Pietà.
-Picasso's painting put a human face on the horror of war and threw a stark light on the brutality of Franco and Hitler.
+A bull — symbol of Spain — ponders it all, watching over a mother and her dead baby — a modern pietà.
+Picasso's painting put a human face on the horror of war, and threw a stark light on the brutality of Franco and Hitler.
 To this day, Guernica remains the iconic depiction of fascist crimes against humanity.